athena-xiourouppa/NLP-The-Simpsons-and-9-11/README.md

 Contained in file "The Simpsons Data.zip"

+top_75_topics.html - Exploration file for the distribution of words across the optimal number of LDA topics, 75.

 **Notebooks**

 Analysis of George Bush Speech and 9/11 Commission Report - Similar cleaning and analysis done for the official 9/11 commission report and an address given by George Bush